microsoft/Azure-Kinect-Sensor-SDK/docs/building.md

     mkdir build && cd build
     ```

 2. Run CMake from that directory.
-The preferred generator is ninja.
+The preferred build is ninja.
 All other
     generators are untested.

     ```shell
     cmake .. -GNinja
     ```

-3. Run the generator (ninja) to run the actual build
+3. Run the build (ninja).

     ```shell
     ninja
     ```

-### Building using Visual Studio IDE
+### Building using Visual Studio

 Visual Studio 2017 supports opening CMake based projects directly.
 Use File / Open / CMake ... to open the root CMakeLists.txt in the project.